glennsantos/Book-Notes/Nonviolent Communication.md

 > Comparisons are a form of judgment
 > blocks compassion, both for oneself and for others.

-**Denial of Responsibility** / Amtssprache / “office talk” or “bureaucratese.”
+**Denial of Responsibility** / Amtssprache / "office talk” or "bureaucratese.”
 > we are each responsible for our own thoughts, feelings, and actions.
 > use of the common expression *have to*, *make me feel*
 > Our language obscures awareness of personal responsibility.